DSC-SPIDAL/harp/Hands-on.md

 ### Download Docker Image and launch Container Instance

-Execute the two commands to load in docker image and launch a container instance.
+Execute the two commands to load docker image and launch a container instance.

 ```bash
 # Download an image